What Does a Home Health Aide Do? With Duties and Description

 Most home health aide positions require some experience in the healthcare field.
 If you can, gain experience through another job, internship or apprenticeship.
 Caring for an elderly or ill relative or family friend can also be a worthwhile experience.

 If you want to strengthen your resume, you can pursue a certificate or other training program related to health.
 First aid and CPR certification can be helpful first steps.
-See what programs are offered at your local community college, vocational school, high school and hospital.
+See what programs they offer at your local community college, vocational school, high school and hospital.

-Be sure to customize the cover letter to refer to the specific job environment you are applying for, such as an agency or an individual.
+An effective resume and cover letter convey your previous work and educational experiences.
+They also clarify why you're a valuable candidate for the open position.
+Consider customizing your cover letter to refer to the specific job to which you're applying, regardless of whether you're applying to an agency or an individual.
 In your resume, include any educational credentials, certifications and experience.

-You can start your job search online.
-You may do some in-person searching too.
-Consider all the different medical and residential environments in your area, such as elder care facilities and retirement communities.
+You can start your job search online by checking online job list websites and local community groups.
+You may also search in person by checking job bulletins or visiting local agencies.
+Consider all the different medical and residential environments in your area, including elder care facilities and retirement communities.